top of page

 Orofacial Myofunctional Therapy improves bites in kids with open bites

-The effect of orofacial myofunctional treatment in children with anterior open bite and
+The effect of orofacial myofunctional treatment in children with anterior open bite and tongue dysfunction: a pilot study

 A roadmap of craniofacial growth modification for children with sleep-disordered breathing